MaeTobiGeri/Baguette/README.md

 # Baguette Compiler

 Baguette was made as a fun side project.
 It's a rust-based compiler that turns custom "baguette" and "croissant" language files into pixel art images.
+Only tested on Linux should also work on Windows though.

 ## Features